-The Head of IA, Ms Joyce Tay is a Fellow of CPA Australia and a Certified Fraud Examiner.
-She has a total of 27 years of working experience, out of which 18 years as Head of IA.
+The Head of IA, Mr Sia Nam Chie, took over from Ms Joyce Tay who resigned in September 2024.
+He has a total of 30 years of working experience, holding senior positions in various functions such as Risk Management, Operations, Legal and Compliance.
 The IA team members have the relevant qualifications and experience; and most of them are members of professional bodies (CPA, CA and ACCA), Certified Internal Auditor and Certified Fraud Examiner.
 Processes are in place to ensure that the professional competence of the IA staff is maintained or upgraded through training programmes, and the AC reviews on an annual basis the continuing professional education programme for the IA team which comprises technical and non-technical training for professional and personal development of the IA staff.